A Milli

-"A Milli", abbreviated occasionally as "Milli", is a song by American rapper Lil Wayne.
+"A Milli", occasionally abbreviated as "Milli", is a song by American rapper Lil Wayne.
 The song was released April 23, 2008, as the second official single from his sixth studio album, Tha Carter III.

 Background

 The original version of this song leaked early on several mixtapes.
 Then, a second version, with the first verse from the album version, a verse from Cory Gunz and the final two verses from the original version, was leaked prior to the album version.
 "A Milli" was played several times when sampling the record before its release, and was originally slated to appear on Tha Carter III in multiple versions as "skit-like" tracks, featuring artists such as Tyga, Cory Gunz, Hurricane Chris, and Lil Mama though the tracks never made the final cut.
 They were rumored to appear on the re-release of Tha Carter III, until Wayne revealed that the aforementioned album would be a rap rock album called Rebirth with no connection to Tha Carter III.
 "A Milli" was ranked the number one hip hop song of 2008 by MTV.

 American singer and songwriter Beyoncé's 2009 song "Diva", from her 2008 album I am...
-Sasha Fierce was compared to Wayne's song, due to the beat, the bassline, the repetitive word "diva", as Wayne do with "a milli" and the same producer of both of the songs, Bangladesh.
+Sasha Fierce was compared to Wayne's song, due to the beat, the bassline, the repetitive word "diva", as Wayne does with "a milli" and the same producer of both of the songs, Bangladesh.